temporalio/documentation/docs/typescript/patching.md

 ### Version Workflow Name

-We can create a new version of a Workflow by changing its name:
+While versioning the Task Queue is usually easier, we can also create a new version of a Workflow by copying it and changing its name:

 1. Copy `Workflow1`'s code to a `Workflow2` function and change what you need.
 1. Register `Workflow2` in your Workers alongside `Workflow1`.